How to manage the risk of Diabetes when you are HIV-positive

 Dieticians, however, can be costly and difficult for many people to access.
 Moreover, meal plans can drive families into debt if not carefully managed and tailored to the exact needs and capacity of each patient.
-In lieu of the ability to consult with a professional Clinical Dietician, HIV-positive people can also consult with doctors, clinic staff and other medical practitioners.
-Internet resources can also be helpful but it’s important to choose credible sites like this one from AllLife, to make sure that you’re finding relevant, useful and accurate information about your experience of HIV and/or Diabetes.
+In lieu of the ability to consult with a professional Clinical Dietician, HIV-positive people can consult with doctors, clinic staff and other medical practitioners.
+Online resources can be helpful but it’s important to choose credible sites like this one from AllLife, to make sure that you’re finding relevant, useful and accurate information about your experience of HIV and/or Diabetes.

 HIV and Diabetes research suggests:

 - HIV-positive people benefit from testing their blood glucose levels before beginning ARVs, and monitoring this with their medical practitioners.

 - ARVs and Diabetes medicines can react with each other, so it’s important to always keep doctors, nurses and clinic teams informed of medical developments.